vikkyfury/Octofit_tracker_app/README.md

 # 🏋️‍♂️ Octofit Tracker App

-Welcome to the **Octofit Tracker App** — a comprehensive full-stack fitness tracking application designed and developed from the ground up using **GitHub Copilot's Agent Mode**.
-This project showcases the capabilities of AI-assisted development in creating robust applications efficiently.
+The **Octofit Tracker App** is a comprehensive full-stack fitness tracking application built to help gym teachers manage and monitor student fitness activities.
+The application provides user-friendly tools for logging workouts, tracking progress, and administering fitness programs in a high school setting.

 ---